Mangaweka mountain guide

 - Elevation: 1731 m

 - Best months to climb:

 Although it is a bit of a grunt up to Mangaweka it is not hard walking.
 You take the Upper Kawhatau Road from Mangaweka township and after about 10 or more Kms you will come to Mangakokeke Rd.
 At the end of this road there is a carpark and a poled route that follows a small creek across the farmland then suddenly climbs up a ridge to the bush-edge.
 This will make you puff a bit!

-Click here to submit your own climbing note for Mangaweka
+Click here to read 1 more climbing note for Mangaweka or submit your own

 Select Mangaweka Location Map Detail:

 Use this relief map to navigate to mountain peaks in the area of Mangaweka.

 10 other mountain peaks closest to Mangaweka: